Method tool

 What happens after the matrix is drafted?

-The matrix should be translated into tool permissions, approval paths, control-layer checks, telemetry, tests, and a scorecard for the first controlled implementation.
+The matrix should be translated into tool permissions, approval paths, control-layer checks, telemetry, tests, private evals, and feedback capture for the first implementation.